 If you are looking for a shop vacuum for professional and personal use, you should look for models that include accessories.
 Useful attachments may include a crevice tool to reach tight spots or an extended hose for greater reach.
 The Vacmaster VBV1210 has the best options and accessories package on our list.

-Here are some of the basic specs to give you an idea of what you should look for in a wet-dry shop vac.
+Here are some basic specs to give you an idea of what you should look for in a wet-dry shop vac.

 A typical shop vac defines power in terms of horsepower.
 If you are looking for a shop vac for personal use, it should be at least 1.5 to 3 HP.
 For a powerful, professional vac, aim for 6+ horsepower.